 LED stands for Light Emitting Diode.
 LEDs are efficient light sources with various applications.

-Since a LED is a diode it conducts, like any diode, current in only one direction.
+Since an LED is a diode, it conducts like any diode, current in only one direction.
 That means polarity is important!

 Determining polarity.